MIT-LAE/APCEMM/README.md

 This repository contains multiple branches.
 Each branch pertains to a specific function.

-* The __master__ branch always contains the most up-to-date and stable version.
+* The __main__ branch always contains the most up-to-date and stable version.
 New code should never be added to that branch directly.
 Instead, a new branch, forked from master, should be created.
-* The __dev*__ and __feature/*__ branches contain in-development code for future versions.
+* The __dev*__ branch contains in-development code for future versions.

 For VSCode users, a Docker Dev Container is defined in `.devcontainer`.
 See [the tutorial](https://code.visualstudio.com/docs/devcontainers/tutorial) to develop inside a containerized environment.